 Beyond these structural differences,

-Vike introduces features such as blazing fast HMR (powered by Vite), first-class SPA support (especially with the upcoming new Vike design), Domain-driven File Structure, state-of-the-art Code Splitting (powered by Vite/Rollup), Automatic Deployment Synchronization, Build Your Own Framework, etc.
+Vike introduces features such as blazing fast HMR (powered by Vite), optional SSR, Domain-driven File Structure, state-of-the-art Code Splitting (powered by Vite/Rollup), Automatic Deployment Synchronization, Build Your Own Framework, etc.

-Turbopack replicates some of Vite's blazing fast DX techniques, but it's still in its infancy and it'll take a while until Turbopack is production-ready.
+Turbopack replicates some of Vite's techniques, but it's still in its infancy and it will take a while until Turbopack is production-ready.
 With Vite, you can use lightning fast DX today.

-Finally, Vike is a community project: instead of leaning on a framework with business interests that are fundamentally at odds with yours, use a community-driven project that is sponsored by and made for the community.
+Finally, Vike is a community project: instead of leaning on a framework with business interests that are fundamentally at odds with yours, use a community-driven project that is sponsored by, made for, and made from the community.

 UI Framework agnostic

-With Vike, you integrate React yourself.
-This means you need to write a little bit more boilerplate but, in exchange, you get a lot more flexibility.
+With Vike, you can integrate React yourself.
+This means you need to write a little bit more boilerplate, but in exchange you get a lot more flexibility.

-Because you integrate React yourself, you have full control over the frontend integration of your favorite tools (data fetching, state management, authentication, etc.).
+Because you can control the React integration, you also have full control over the frontend integration of your favorite tools (data fetching, state management, authentication, etc.).

 For example, you can use Relay and Apollo in ways that aren't possible with Next.js.

 Relay is a state-of-the-art GraphQL client developed and used at scale by Facebook (which invented GraphQL).
 The YouTube video "Re-introducing Relay" explains in detail the benefits of Relay.